Review of Great Home Bath Bombs Gift Set

 Unboxing Bath Bombs

-My first impressions were during unboxing my Great Home Bath Bombs.
+My first impressions came while I was unboxing my Great Home Bath Bombs.
 With high-end bath bombs I have used before, I could smell the fragrant aroma before unboxing.
 With this set, that was not the case.
-There was no aromatics wafting from the box as I opened it.
+There weren't any aromatics wafting from the box as I opened it.
 Once I opened the box, I did see each one was individually heat-sealed in plastic.
 So, I had hopes that they just had superior plastic on them holding in some amazing aromas.

 The initial fizz factor of this bath bomb was impressive, so much so that it almost made me forget to acknowledge the fact that there was little to no fragrance at all.
 I had been watching the wonderful fizz and dance of the bath bomb as it was spinning in front of me when I finally noticed and thought ‘What gives no smell’?
 As it continued to spin and fizz I noticed what appeared to be dried lavender flowers coming out with the fizz, a surprise and finally they added a very light lavender scent.